amirmali/networksim/README.md

   <img src="https://user-images.githubusercontent.com/87489775/125826918-bc79ba05-e099-46f4-a83b-96cabef27e85.png">
 </p>

-`topology.sh` is a script that produces some raw data for the TCP congestion window and bandwidth in Mbps and some figures.
+`topology.sh` is a script that produces raw data for the TCP congestion window and bandwidth in Mbps and some figures.
 Here's an example of the bandwidth results:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/87489775/125826843-3fb08c8b-def8-44bf-b470-46c081c327b2.png">